Duncan Goodhew: Early life

 Goodhew attended Windlesham House School and Millfield School (Walton House).

+At the age of 10, he fell 18 feet from a tree, a traumatic event which damaged a nerve in his lip and triggered permanent hair loss due to alopecia universalis.

 He was diagnosed with dyslexia at the age of 13.

-At the age of 15, he fell out of a tree, which triggered permanent hair loss due to alopecia universalis.

 Career

 Goodhew came to prominence as an international swimmer in 1976, finishing 7th in the 100m breaststroke at the Montreal Olympics that summer.
 Four years later, in the 1980 Moscow Olympics, he won gold in the 100m breaststroke, in a time of 1:03.34, and a bronze in the 4x100m medley relay.
 He represented England and won three silver medals in the breaststroke events and medley relay, at the 1978 Commonwealth Games in Edmonton, Alberta, Canada.
 At the ASA National British Championships he won the 100 metres breaststroke title in 1976, 1978 and 1980 and the 200 metres breaststroke title in 1976, 1978 and 1980.

+As an undergraduate swimmer at North Carolina State University in the mid-70's, Goodhew was mentored by North Carolina State swimming Coach Don Easterling who led the team from 1971 to 1995.
+Coach Easterling's North Carolina State teams won twelve straight Atlantic Coast Conference Championships from 1971 through 1982.

 Goodhew was selected by the British Bobsleigh Association to represent Great Britain at the 1981 European Championships.

 He is also an author and motivational speaker.
 In 1983 he was appointed an MBE by Queen Elizabeth II for services to sport.
 In 1987 he participated in Prince Edward's charity television special The Grand Knockout Tournament.

 Goodhew's 100m breaststroke gold medal achievement was ranked 99th in the British network Channel 4's 100 Greatest Sporting Moments in 2002.

 On 29 September 2001, Goodhew participated in an international relay off the coast of California from Santa Catalina Island to Santa Monica.
 Of the eight international relay teams participating, each team had one swimmer with MS. Goodhew swam on the same team as organizer and MS activist Taylor MH.
 Proceeds from fund-raising were all donated to the Myelin Project.

 Goodhew has made a number of television appearances including featuring in several episodes of Dave Gorman's Important Astrology Experiment.